ESP-Now with ESPHome

 There is some confusion that I wasn’t able to sort out.
 Your WiFi router operates on a particular channel (some jump around).
 When the bridge connects to the WiFi network, it discovers the channel as part of the connection procedure.
 Normally you don’t need to think much about it, but now we need another wireless protocol to co-exist with the WiFi connection and share the same channel.

-ESP-Now also uses channels, although that is where I ran into issues.
+ESP-Now also uses channels, and that is where I ran into issues.
 If I changed the ESP-Now channel to something other than 0 or 1, it threw errors.
 So either ESP-Now only works on channel 0 (not sure what that actually is) or 1, or I just missed something somewhere.
-I also had to change my router's WiFi settings to use channel 1.
-Without the router change, this won't work.
-If someone can sort this out, let me know on Discord
+I also had to change my router’s WiFi settings to use channel 1.
+Without the router change, this won’t work.
+If someone can sort this out, let me know on Discord.

 1.